arnarthor/dohop-hackathon/README.md

 	you are about to visit, see tourist attraction and even book hotels!
 ===
 ## How to run
-	We recommend you check the solution out at  ....

-	If you want you can clone the project and follow these instruction
+If you want you can clone the project from [github](https://github.com/arnarthor/dohop-hackathon) and follow these instruction

 	Make sure you have mongodb installed before trying to run this.